 Dryden High School expects all individuals within the building to treat each other with respect.
 Should a student find him/herself in a situation where a conflict with a student or a teacher is escalating the student has the right to request of the teacher that the student go to the office immediately.
 No further discussions with the student will take place and the student will be sent immediately to the main office where the administration will work with the student and teacher to resolve the conflict.
 Teachers are asked to ensure that the student arrives at the office after having requested that he/she go there.

 Students will be disciplined if they are caught vandalizing the school.
 The police may be contacted and students are reminded that they are financially responsible for any damage that they do to the school.
 Students are also reminded that there is a Crime Stoppers organization where money can be obtained for reporting acts of vandalism or other illegal activities.
 Students caught vandalizing our school will face all or some of the following: police involvement; suspension; cleaning up the school (sweeping, garbage collecting); detentions; financial compensation to the school.
 Together we can keep this school beautiful.

 Any student on any team found to be responsible for hazing any other student will be removed from the team and may receive disciplinary action in addition to all loss of extra-curricular privileges.

-Students must not loiter in the halls during spares or lunch hour.
+Students must maintain a thoroughfare in the all at all times, including break and lunch hour.
 Students are asked to place all their garbage from lockers or lunch in waste containers placed throughout the school.
 When not in a scheduled class, students must go to the cafeteria, library, student square or out of the school.